dtao/PhilosopherDeveloper/source/posts/charts-made-dead-simple-with-hightables.markdown

 published: true
 ---

-In a footnote to [my post a while ago on SafeYAML](/posts/making-yaml-safe-again.html)[^safe-yaml], I established a goal of writing more about my many open source projects, which I have a bad habit of not telling anyone about--sometimes even long after they're finished!
+In a footnote to [my post a while ago on SafeYAML](/posts/making-yaml-safe-again.html)[^safe-yaml], I established a goal of writing more about my many open source projects, which I have a bad habit of not telling anyone about---sometimes even long after they're finished!

 So today I want to write about a pretty good one that's relatively polished and full-featured.
 It's called [HighTables](http://dtao.github.io/HighTables/), and it's a JavaScript library that makes adding charts to existing sites with HTML tables *extremely* easy.